bhargavasai9999/e-attendance/README.md

 ## Environment Variables

-To run this project, you will need to add the environment variables to your .env file
+To run this project, you will need to add the environment variables to your .env file in backend folder

 ` Check .example.env file to configure the environment variables as needed`